Homegear/node-blue-doc/creating-nodes/docs/first_node.md

 ## Creating a simple node in Python

 This example will show how to create a node in Python that converts message payloads to all lower-case characters.
+Python nodes are executed in a separate process (one process for each Python node) using the system Python binary.

 Create a directory named `node-blue-node-example-lower-case` (the directory name must match the module name) where you will develop your code.
 Within that directory, create the following files: